adrian-gadient/fuji-recipe-tagger/README.md

 **`add_film_mode.sh`** into the Terminal, hit \[ENTER\] and follow the instructions.

+# Questions, feedback, contributions

+For bugs, feature requests, and questions, please create a new issue.

 # AI tools used

 Perplexity was used to generate most of the `bash` code, to translate